Dovletdzhan Yagshimuradov: Bellator MMA

 In December 2020, Dovletdzhan signed a contract with the Bellator MMA.

 Dovletdzhan was scheduled to made his Bellator debut on April 9, 2021, at Bellator 256 against Corey Anderson in quarterfinal round of Bellator Light Heavyweight Grand Prix.
 On March 26, it was announced that the bout would be moved to Bellator 257 on April 16.
 He lost the bout via third-round technical knockout.

 Dovletdzhan faced Karl Albektsson at Bellator 268 on October 16, 2021, losing the bout via unanimous decision.

 Yagshimuradov was scheduled to face Tony Johnson at Bellator 277 on April 15, 2022.
 However, due to an injury, Johnson was forced to pull out and was replaced by former Bellator Middleweight Champion Rafael Carvalho.
 Dovletdzhan won the bout in the second round via TKO.

 Dovletdzhan faced Julius Anglickas at Bellator 292 on March 10, 2023.
 He won the fight via unanimous decision.

 Dovletdzhan faced Maciej Różański on October 7, 2023, at Bellator 300.
 He won the fight by unanimous decision.

 Professional Fighters League

 Dovletdzhan started the 2024 season against Jakob Nedoh on April 12, 2024 at PFL 2.
 He won the fight in the first round by technical knockout.

 In his next bout on June 21, 2024 at PFL 5, Dovletdzhan faced Simon Biyong, winning the bout via unanimous decision.

 Dovletdzhan faced Rob Wilkinson in the semifinals of the 2024 Light Heavyweight tournament on August 16, 2024 at PFL 8.
 He won the fight by unanimous decision.

 In the final, Yagshimuradov faced Impa Kasanganay on November 29, 2024, at PFL 10.
 He won the tournament and $1 million prize by knockout in the first round.

-Yagshimuradov faced Corey Anderson in a rematch for the PFL Light Heavyweight Championship on October 3, 2025, at PFL Champions Series 3.
+Yagshimuradov faced Corey Anderson in a rematch for the inaugural PFL Light Heavyweight Championship on October 3, 2025, at PFL Champions Series 3.
 He lost the bout via unanimous decision.

+Yagshimuradov faced Tyson Pedro on April 16, 2026, at PFL Belfast.
+He won the fight via unanimous decision.

+Yagshimuradov was scheduled to face Simeon Powell on July 31, 2026, at PFL New York.
+However, the bout was removed from the event after the New York State Athletic Commission declined to license Powell due to a previous surgery.
+Therefore, the bout was moved to PFL Charlotte on August 7, 2026.
+Yagshimuradov lost the bout via split decision.